SaptakBhoumik/sparrow/README.md

-A WIP javascript runtime similar to Node.js made for fun It is based on quickjs
+A WIP javascript runtime similar to Node.js made for fun

+It is based on quickjs engine

 ## Requirements to build
 - clang
 - python3